 And did I mention the foie, raclette and cheese fondue already?

 3. Learn French

-My French can be a little rusty, even after 5 years learning the language in high school.
+My French can be a little rusty, even after 5 years learning the language in school.
 So practice never hurts.
 Especially when you have French people in your bar who don’t speak any other language.
 Then it might be helpful to speak the language of the country you’re working in.
 Besides, no one disagrees with me when I say it is a beautiful language.
 Non?